swatinavghare04/MKPITS_Swati_Navghare_Java_Nov_2020/Core_Java_Practice/README.md

 #### Program 603 Practice Program(UseOfSubmit.html)
 Write a program in HTML to demonstrate how we use submit button.

-#### Program 604 Practice Program(UseOfSubmit.html)
+#### Program 604 Practice Program(MkpitsPage1.html)
-Write a program in HTML to demonstrate how we use submit button.
+Write a program in HTML/css/booystrap to create a page of mkpits

-#### Program 605 Practice Program(UseOfSubmit.html)
+#### Program 605 Practice Program(Employee.java)
-Write a program in HTML to demonstrate how we use submit button.
+Write a program in HTML to demonstrate employee example - how to add, update, delete and search data from the table.

-#### Program 606 Practice Program(UseOfSubmit.html)
+#### Program 606 Practice Program(CreateShopTableUseAddDeleteUpdateSearch.java)
-Write a program in HTML to demonstrate how we use submit button.
+Write a program in HTML to demonstrate shop example-how to add, update, delete and search data from the table.

-#### Program 607 Practice Program(UseOfSubmit.html)
+#### Program 607 Practice Program(CreateEmployeeToAddUpdateDeleteSearchData.html)
-Write a program in HTML to demonstrate how we use submit button.
+Write a program in HTML to demonstrate employee example - how to add, update, delete and search data from the table.

-#### Program 608 Practice Program(UseOfSubmit.html)
+#### Program 608 Practice Program(CreateLoginForm.html)
-Write a program in HTML to demonstrate how we use submit button.
+Write a program in HTML to demonstrate example on how to create a login form using swing.

 #### Program 609 Practice Program(UseOfSubmit.html)
 Write a program in HTML to demonstrate how we use submit button.